 Further, there is no limit regarding the amount of Fund assets that may be invested in commercial real estate in any single geographic area within the United States.
 To the extent the Fund concentrates its investments in a limited number of commercial real estate assets or geographic areas, the Fund will be subject to certain risks relating to concentrated investments.
 The Fund's revenue from, and the value of, its commercial real estate assets located in any single concentrated region may be affected disproportionately by a number of factors, including local commercial real estate conditions (such as oversupply of or reduced demand for such properties) and the local economic climate.
 Business layoffs, downsizing, industry slowdowns, changing demographics, and other factors may adversely impact the local economic climate.
-A downturn in either the local economy or in general real estate conditions for any market in which the Fund's investments are concentrated could adversely affect the Fund's financial condition, results of operations, cash flow and ability to make distributions to shareholders.
+A downturn in either the local economy or in general real estate conditions, results of operations, cash flow and ability to make distributions to shareholders.